memtt/memtt.github.io/malt/doc/README.md

 obj=true               ; Instrument of not the OBJECT allocator domain of python. mem=true               ; Instrument of not the MEM allocator domain of python. raw=true               ; Instrument of not the RAW allocator domain of python.

+[tools]
+nm=true                ; Enable usage of NM to find the source locatoin of the global variables. nmMaxSize=50M           ; Do not call nm on .so larger than 50 MB to limit the profile dump overhead.
 ```

 Option values can be overridden on the fly with command :